Visiting Japan

 6. Valid entry visa to the country of destination after leaving Japan

-7. Proof of finances to cover the expenses that may be incurred during the entire stay in Japan. (e.g. bank statement)
+7. Most recent monthly CANADIAN bank statement as proof of finance to cover the expenses that may be incurred during the entire stay in Japan.

 8. Documents indicating the purpose of your visit.
 For example: